Edward Henry: Early life

 In September 1873 Edward Henry set sail for India.
 He arrived in Bombay and travelled across India arriving at Allahabad on 22 October 1873 to take up the position of Assistant Magistrate Collector within the Bengal Taxation Service.
 He became fluent in Urdu and Hindi.
 In 1888, he was promoted to Magistrate-Collector.
 In 1890, he became aide-de-camp and secretary to the Lieutenant-Governor of Bengal and Joint Secretary to the Board of Revenue of Bengal.
 On 24 November 1890, as a widower, he remarried, by marrying Louisa Langrishe Moore.

 Inspector-General of Police

 On 2 April 1891, Henry was appointed Inspector-General of Police of Bengal.
 He had already been exchanging letters with Francis Galton regarding the use of fingerprinting to identify criminals, either instead of or in addition to the anthropometric method of Alphonse Bertillon, which Henry introduced into the Bengal police department.

 The taking of fingerprints and palm prints had been common among officialdom in Bengal as a means of identification for forty years, having been introduced by Sir William Herschel, but it was not used by the police and there was no system of simple sorting to allow rapid identification of an individual print (although classification of types was already used).

 Between July 1896 and February 1897, with the assistance of Sub-Inspectors Azizul Haque and Hemchandra Bose, Henry developed a system of fingerprint classification enabling fingerprint records to be organised and searched with relative ease.
 It was Haque who was primarily responsible for developing a mathematical formula to supplement Henry's idea of sorting in 1,024 pigeon holes based on fingerprint patterns.
 Years later, both Haque and Bose, on Henry's recommendation, received recognition by the British Government for their contribution to the development of fingerprint classification.

 In 1897, the Government of India published Henry's monograph, Classification and Uses of Fingerprints.
 The Henry Classification System quickly caught on with other police forces, and in July 1897 Victor Bruce, 9th Earl of Elgin, the Governor-General of India, decreed that fingerprinting should be made an official policy of the British Raj.
-This classification system was developed to facilitate orderly storage and faster search of fingerprint cards, called ten print cards.
-It was used when the ten print cards were catalogued and searched manually and not digitally.
-Each ten print card was tagged with attributes that can vary from 1/1 to 32/32.
+This classification system was developed to make for more organised storage of "ten print cards" (fingerprint cards) and faster searches of them.
+Each card was tagged with attributes that can vary from 1/1 to 32/32.
 In 1899, the use of fingerprint experts in court was recognised by the Indian Evidence Act.

-In 1898, he was made a Companion of the Star of India (CSI).

 In 1900, Henry was seconded to South Africa to organise the civil police in Pretoria and Johannesburg.
 In the same year, while on leave in London, Henry spoke before the Home Office Belper Committee on the identification of criminals on the merits of Bertillonage and fingerprinting.